anchor54/Graph-LLM/README.md

 - **AI Chat Interface**: Interact with Google's Gemini LLM.
 - **Graph Visualization**: Visual representation of nodes and relationships using ReactFlow and Dagre layout engine.
+- **Branching Conversations**: Branch off from any point in the conversation history with context preservation.
+- **Selective Citations**: Highlight specific text from previous messages to quote and use as context for new queries.
+- **Markdown & Syntax Highlighting**: Rich text support for code blocks and formatted responses.
 - **Workspace Organization**: Folder and file tree structure for organizing content.
 - **Persistent Storage**: Data persistence using PostgreSQL (via Supabase) and Prisma ORM.
 - **Modern UI**: Clean interface built with Tailwind CSS v4, Radix UI, and Lucide icons.